SickProdigy/Home-Server/README.md

 # Home-Server Development
-## This is my docker home server development repo.
+## Docker Home Server Testing & Setup

-For the past 4-5 years I've been testing multiple docker containers.
-Here is a list of anything worth having in docker imo..
-Few things may be left off or not currently maintained.
-I plan to add folders and update docker-compose.yml for each container later.
-At least for backup purposes.
-Some currently have private info so will need to refine those first.
+Welcome to my home server development repository!
+Over the past 4-5 years, I’ve tested a wide variety of Docker containers for self-hosting and automation.
+This repo collects the containers I’ve found most useful, though some may be missing or not actively maintained.
+My goal is to organize each container into its own folder with a `docker-compose.yml` for easy setup and backup.
+Some configurations contain private information and will be refined before public release.

-Docker containers in my testing library:
+Below is a list of containers I’ve tested and recommend for various home server tasks.

 - [adguard](./adguard)
   *Network-wide ad blocker and privacy protection.*